Fees & Insurance

 Simple, transparent information about session structure, fees, and insurance

-I offer 90-minute therapy sessions every other week.
+I offer 90-minute therapy sessions every week or other week.
 I’ve found this format allows for deeper, more meaningful work without feeling rushed and gives your system time to integrate between sessions.

 Many clients find that longer sessions allow us to move beyond surface-level conversations and into the deeper work where meaningful change actually happens.